ntropika-labs/potion-protocol/README.md

 ### Creating/restoring databases

-1. Copy the databases in the `ganache_seeds` to the bind mount folder (there is a `prepare-seeds` script into the `bin` folder that will copy the databases in the correct place using your `.env` file).
+1. Copy the databases in the `ganache_seeds` to the bind mount folder (there is a `setup-database-seed` script into the `bin` folder that will copy the databases in the correct place using your `.env` file).
    It is possible to copy entire folders to "create" a new database (eg, copy the `base` database to `develop`).
 2. If you are using the `base` database ensure that `CHAIN_TIME` is set to **2021-01-01 09:00:00+00:00**